marvinlam2000/Wireshark_Project/README.md

 # Wireshark Project

 ## Objective
-This project is to demonstrate how you can use Wireshark.
 Wireshark is a powerful protocol analyzer that can help you develop various networking and cybersecurity skills.

 ### Skills Learned